bt3gl/building_blog/content/DEFCAMP-QUALS_CTF_2014.md

 ### Gitlist and Remote Command Execution

-[Gitlist] is an application to browse github repositories in a browser.
+[Gitlist] is an application to browse GitHub repositories in a browser.
 The versions up to 5.0 are known for [allowing remote attackers to execute arbitrary commands via shell], a type of [command injection].
 Exploits for this vulnerability can be seen at [hatriot], at [packet storm], at [1337day], and at [exploit-db].

 In this CTF, the following command could be used to look for the flag: